marcellp/nose-file-server/PROTOCOL.md

 The sender of this command indicates it wishes to retrieve a file from the service.
 A request of this type MUST contain the property ``path``. ``path`` MUST be a JSON string and MUST contain a relative URI as defined by RFC 3986, and contains the path to the file on the server that is to be sent to the client.

-The response for this request, if successful, MUST contain a ``port``, ``size`` and ``checksum``. property. ``port``  MUST correspond to an open TCP port at the server's current network address, which the client can connect to and read the contents of the file from. ``size`` MUST be a JSON integer corresponding to the size of the file to be transferred in bytes. ``checksum`` MUST be a JSON string corresponding to the big-endian hexadecimal representation of the file's CRC-32 checksum standard defined in ITU-T V.42.
+The response for this request, if successful, MUST contain a ``port``, ``size`` and ``checksum``. property. ``port``  MUST correspond to an open TCP port at the server's current network address, which the client can connect to and read the contents of the file from. ``size`` MUST be a JSON integer corresponding to the size of the file to be transferred in bytes. ``checksum`` MUST be a JSON string corresponding to the big-endian hexadecimal representation of the file's CRC-32 checksum as defined in ITU-T V.42. ``checksum`` as a string SHOULD consist of upper case characters.

 Data-exchange connection
 ------------------------